Make Data Beautiful and Results will Follow

 The Importance of Breaking Free from Excel and PowerPoint

-In this interview he puts the case for a new approach to data and shares some of the visual graphics that support his arguments in the book.
+In this interview, Rupert Morrison he puts the case for a new approach to data and shares some of the visual graphics that support his arguments in the book.

-What does ‘data-driven organization design’ actually mean?
+Q: What does ‘data-driven organization design’ actually mean?

 It means fully understanding the connections between people, roles, processes and objectives from across the organization.
-In practice what does this look like?
+In practice. what does this look like?
 Well it also includes modelling organizational scenarios and then tracking changes over time to ensure you are delivering your strategy.

-The word ‘data’ has a nasty tendency to make people glaze over.
+Q: The word ‘data’ has a nasty tendency to make people glaze over.
 Why should they sit up and take notice of what you have to say?

-If you don’t you will be left behind.
-And more importantly you won’t be fair to your people.
-Far too often those who shout loudest get ahead even if they are not the best people.
+If you don’t, you will be left behind.
+And more importantly, you won’t be fair to your people.
+Far too often those who shout loudest get ahead, even if they are not the best people.
 A data-driven approach helps transparency, equality and engagement.

-For example, the image to the left shows one of the ways you can make data exciting and engaging.
+For example, the image below shows one of the ways you can make data exciting and engaging.
 The visual has the CEO at the centre with direct reports in the first circle and then further reporting lines moving outwards all coloured by engagement.

 A lot of people talk about data quality as an issue but you have to get over it.
 Data will never be perfect.
 It is only by using it and visualising it that it will improve.

 There are lots of ways to gamify the data collection and cleansing process, from visualising data quality itself as a dashboard to crowdsourcing information gaps from across the organization via surveys.

-What sort of business problems can be addressed by this?
+Q: What sort of business problems can be addressed by this?

 The list is endless!
-You can think of this in two distinct areas, specific business scenarios and longer term cultural shifts across the organization.
+You can think of this in two distinct areas, specific business scenarios and longer-term cultural shifts across the organization: